Directive on representative actions – analysis

 As a rule, evidentiary proceedings fall under the procedural autonomy of Member States, which independently regulate the rules governing such proceedings.
 Directive 2020/1828, however, provides a limited way for specific rules regarding evidence.

-Member States must ensure that a final decision of a court or administrative authority of any Member State on the existence of an infringement harming the collective interests of consumers may be used by all parties as evidence in the context of any other actions brought before their national courts or administrative authorities concerning remedial measures against the same trader in relation to the same practice, followingnational rules on the evaluation of evidence.
+Member States must ensure that a final decision of a court or administrative authority of any Member State on the existence of an infringement harming the collective interests of consumers may be used by all parties as evidence in the context of any other actions brought before their national courts or administrative authorities concerning remedial measures against the same entrepreneur in relation to the same practice, following national rules on the evaluation of evidence.

-Directive 2020/1828 also provides for the obligation to ensure that if an authorized entity presents reasonably accessible evidence sufficient to support a representative action and indicates the existence of additional evidence held by the defendant or a third party, at the request of the authorized entity, the court or administrative authority may order disclosure of that evidence by the defendant or third party, following national procedural law, subject to applicable Union and national rules on confidentiality and proportionality.
-Member States must ensure that, at the request of the defendant, the court or administrative authority may also order the authorized entity or a third party to disclose relevant evidence, per national procedural law.
+Directive 2020/1828 also provides for the obligation to ensure that if a qualified entity presents reasonably accessible evidence sufficient to support a representative action and indicates the existence of additional evidence held by the defendant or a third party, at the request of the qualified entity, the court or administrative authority may order disclosure of that evidence by the defendant or third party, following national procedural law, subject to applicable Union and national rules on confidentiality and proportionality.
+Member States must ensure that, at the request of the defendant, the court or administrative authority may also order the qualified entity or a third party to disclose relevant evidence, per national procedural law.

-This means that a trader may be required to present evidence in their possession.
+This means that an entrepreneur may be required to present evidence in their possession.

 In the event of failure or refusal to comply with an injunctive measure to cease harmful practices or with the information obligations regarding informing consumers affected by the representative action or with obligations regarding the disclosure of evidence, the Member State will be obliged to apply sanctions that are effective, proportionate, and dissuasive, including sanctions in the form of financial penalties.